michellejlin/lava/README.md

 To run LAVA you need to make sure you have placed all the FASTQ files you want to analyze as well as your metadata.csv file inside a folder.
 You can then use the terminal to execute LAVA from this folder.
 You have two choices for running LAVA:

-* If your computer doesn't have at least 4 cores and 6GB of ram, run your LAVA commands with `-profile testing`
+* If your computer doesn't have at least 8 cores and 10GB of ram, run your LAVA commands with `-profile laptop`

 1. With a reference fasta and a reference gff (as seen in Example 1):